crossplane-contrib/provider-aws/CODE_GENERATION.md

 whose struct we left empty earlier.
 We'll add the additional fields there.

-Note that some fields are required and reference-able but we cannot mark them required since when a reference is given, their value is resolver after the creation.
-In such cases, we need to omit that field and put it under `Custom<CRDName>Parameters` alongisde with its referencer and selector fields.
+Note that some fields are required and reference-able but we cannot mark them required since when a reference is given, their value is resolved after the creation.
+In such cases, we need to omit that field and put it under `Custom<CRDName>Parameters` alongside with its referencer and selector fields.
 To ignore, you need to add the following in `generator-config.yaml` like the following:

 ```yaml